cs1302uga/cs1302-minesweeper-alpha/README.md

 ### The Grid and Interface

-When the game begins, the following message should be displayed to the player once and only once:
+When the game begins, the following **welcome banner** should be displayed to the player once and only once:

 ```